Details

 - Condition Notes

 - This antique painting is in good vintage condition consistent with its age and historical nature.
-The canvas exhibits some natural … moreThis antique painting is in good vintage condition consistent with its age and historical nature.
-The canvas exhibits some natural relaxation resulting in slight waviness or rippling primarily visible when viewed from an angle.
-This is a common occurrence in 19th century works due to fluctuations in humidity over many decades and can typically be addressed by a professional framer through minor tensioning of the stretcher bars.
-The paint layer remains stable with a fine and beautiful craquelure throughout that confirms its age and authenticity.
-There is some minor surface dust and slight darkening of the varnish that could be enhanced by a professional cleaning if desired although it displays excellently.
-The original ornate gold frame shows light wear including minor scuffs to the gilt finish and typical age related separation at the corners.
+The canvas shows some natural … moreThis antique painting is in good vintage condition consistent with its age and historical nature.
+The canvas shows some natural relaxation, resulting in slight waviness or rippling, most noticeable when viewed from an angle.
+This is a common occurrence in 19th-century works due to fluctuations in humidity over many decades and can typically be addressed by a professional framer through minor tensioning of the stretcher bars.
+The paint layer remains stable, with a fine and beautiful craquelure throughout, confirming its age and authenticity.
+There is some minor surface dust and slight darkening of the varnish, which could be enhanced by a professional cleaning if desired, though it displays excellently as is.
+The original ornate gold frame shows light wear, including minor scuffs to the gilt finish and typical age-related separation at the corners.
 The reverse side shows an aged dust cover with some tearing.
 Please see photos for a detailed look at the canvas texture and frame condition. less

 Questions about the item?